Skip to main content

 Native Range

-Native to the Pacific Coast from southern British Columbia to southern California.
-Found in coastal and lower montane coniferous forests below 6,000 feet (1,800 m) elevation.
+Native to the Pacific Coast of North America from southern British Columbia south through Washington and Oregon to southern California, growing in coastal and lower montane coniferous forests below 6,000 feet (1,800 m) elevation as an understory or canopy-edge tree.

 Suggested Uses